Hurrinade/cirtuo-task/README.md

 - I have installed json-server and json-server-auth to fake server and its authentication, everything is in db.json and routes.json files
 - I did really simple validation for login and register did not want to overcomplicate things
 - I am using vue router for routing
+- Tests were made with vitest which is basically jest with supportfor es modules

 ### Users